 9. Brown Tang

 The brown tang displays a brown and green coloration across their body and when they are younger, they may have a more colorful and striking body, the colors seem to neatly fade into each other.
-Although they can be rather plain looking, they live for about 30 to 45 years and grow to a length of 8.5 inches.
+Although they can be rather plain looking, they live for about 25 to 30 years and grow to a length of 8.5 inches.
 They prefer large and spacious aquariums to thrive and live to their full potential.

 10. Naso Tang

 Naso tangs have appealing orange fins and a tail with a dark band shown vertically, they also look like they are wearing lipstick with their dark orange mouth.
 The rest of the body is a blue hue with yellow outlines behind the eyes.
 They live between 30 to 45 years old, although more commonly 30 years in captivity and longer in the wild.
 They grow to about 18 inches in length so require a decently sized tank.
-Blonde Naso tangs seem to be aggressive with other tangs in the aquarium.
+Blonde naso tangs seem to be aggressive with other tangs in the aquarium.

-Featured Image: RugliG, Shutterstock
+Featured Image Credit: RugliG, Shutterstock